DalinJiang/GEE/Lake_Qadisiyah/README.md

+## Read me
-This folder include some code for downloading data from GEE:
+# This folder include some code for downloading data from GEE:
 1. ERA5 (JavaScript)
 2. land surface temperature(JavaScript)
 3. NDVI(JavaScript)